SteadyCadence/api-docs/content/03-organization.md

 GET api/v1/organizations
 ```

-_To learn more about organizations, [see our documentation on Organizations](https://docs.cadasta.org/en/02-organizations.html)._
+_To learn more about organizations, <a href="https://docs.cadasta.org/en/02-organizations.html" target="_blank">see our documentation on Organizations</a>._

 An organization JSON object contains the following properties: